-In a survival action, plaintiffs may sue for the pain and suffering the deceased experienced before their death, medical bills incurred as a result of the incident, lost wages, and property damage.
+In a survival action, plaintiffs may sue for the pain and suffering the deceased experienced before their wrongful death, medical bills incurred as a result of the incident, lost wages, and property damage.
 If the claim results in favor of the plaintiff, that award goes to the deceased’s estate to be distributed to the heirs.

-In order to assert a survival action, the deceased must have an estate created in their name that complies with Texas state probate and estate law.
+To assert a survival action, the deceased must have an estate created in their name that complies with Texas state probate and estate law.

-An experienced Austin wrongful death lawyer, like our experts at FVF Law, can help you ensure that your loved one’s estate is established in a manner that adheres to Texas probate laws.
+An experienced Austin wrongful death lawyer, like our professionals at FVF Law, can help you ensure that your loved one’s estate is established in a manner that adheres to Texas probate laws.
 This includes helping the family bear the financial burden that the probate process can entail.

-If you have recently experienced the death of a loved one and you believe that there was foul play or negligence involved, you should discuss your case with a personal injury attorney right away.
+If you have recently experienced the wrongful death of a loved one and you believe that there was foul play or negligence involved, you should discuss your case with a personal injury lawyer right away.
 Beyond the strict two-year statute of limitations to file a wrongful death claim, investigating and proving a wrongful death claim in Texas will take considerable time, energy, and resources.
 It is critically important to make sure all the relevant evidence is preserved so that any person or company who played a role in the incident can be held to answer.
 That is the main reason why it is in your best interest to speak with a lawyer sooner rather than later.

 An Austin wrongful death lawyer near you can help ensure that you meet those deadlines, as well as offer helpful advice on creating an estate, documenting evidence for your claim, and investigating the circumstances surrounding your loved one’s death.
 We can help you identify the individuals and parties that may be to blame — and ensure that those parties are held accountable for their negligent actions.

 The process of bringing forth wrongful death and survival actions against large corporations, insurance providers, and other entities can be quite difficult.
-An Austin personal injury lawyer will not only be intimately familiar with the laws and regulations in your area, they’ll also be able to provide nearby resources, such as medical providers and funeral services to help you make arrangements for your loved one.
+An Austin personal injury lawyer will not only be intimately familiar with the laws and regulations in your area, but they’ll also be able to provide nearby resources such as medical providers and funeral services to help you make arrangements for your loved one.

 Our personal injury attorneys at FVF Law have years of experience on their side.
-We know the local court systems, which helps us navigate through your case efficiently.
+We know the local Austin Texas court systems, which helps us navigate through your case efficiently.
 As Austin locals, we can also relate to jurors in our community.
 We will help you fight to assert your rights and properly investigate your case.

 If you’d like to understand your rights and options following the sudden death of a loved one, contact us today for a free consultation.
 Our team of legal professionals in Austin can help you settle legal and financial details, offering support and guidance during this difficult chapter of your life.